 The Frame Data Sink FR Type corresponds to the Frame Data Sink managed object defined in the Space Communication Cross Support Service Management - Service Agreement and Configuration Profile Data Formats Recommended Standard.

-With respect to the Cross Support Reference Model, the functions corresponding to the Frame Data Sink FR Type are performed by the Return Space Link Processing Functional Group.

-UnframeD Telemetry Specialization of the SLS Data Delivery Production FG
+Telemetry Segment Sink SC Specialization of the SLS Data Delivery Production ASC

-The FR Types that compose the Unframed Telemetry specialization of the SLS Data Delivery Production FG are:
+The Telemetry Segment Sink SC specialization of the SLS Data Delivery Production ASC consists of the TM Segment Sink FR Type.

-Telemetry Segmenter; and

-Telemetry Segment Sink.

-NOTE - The Unframed Telemetry SLS Data Delivery Production FG is implemented in conjunctions with the Return Unframed Telemetry (RUFT) CSTS.
+NOTE - The Telemetry Segment Sink SC is implemented in conjunction with the Return Unframed Telemetry (RUFT) CSTS.

-Telemetry Segmenter

-The CSTSWG will assign an FR Type OID to the Telemetry Segmenter FR Type if and when the RUFT CSTS Recommended Standard is developed.

-The Telemetry Segmenter constitutes the production functions associated with segmenting unframed telemetry streams for delivery via real-time and complete RUFT CSTS instances.

-The Telemetry Segmenter FR Type corresponds to the Telemetry Segmenter production function to be defined in the future RUFT CSTS Recommended Standard.

-The Telemetry Segmenter FR Type and the Telemetry Segmenter production functions are outside the scope of the Cross Support Reference Model.

 Telemetry Segment Sink

 The CSTSWG will assign an FR Type OID to the Telemetry Segment Sink FR Type if and when the RUFT CSTS Recommended Standard is developed.